lukaskaplan/powermeter/README.md

 # Connection diagram
 ![Connection diagram](https://github.com/lukaskaplan/DC_powermeter/blob/master/DC_powermeter.svg)

-# How to install python service
+# How to install it as a service
 You will need linux server with usb port

 ```